Respiratory infections are responsible for most acute exacerbations of chronic obstructive pulmonary disease (COPD).

 A COPD exacerbation is an event characterized by a worsening of the patient's respiratory symptoms beyond the normal day-to-day variation.
 Typically, this involves one or all of the following: worsening dyspnea, increased sputum as well as a change in the character of sputum, and an increase in the frequency and severity of cough.

 The critical aspects of the history in evaluating patients with dyspnea due to a presumed COPD exacerbation are to establish the patient's baseline function, assess the severity of the exacerbation, determine a cause, and rule out disorders that may mimic a COPD exacerbation.
 Most patients experiencing a COPD exacerbation present with complaints of increased dyspnea in the setting of a recent onset respiratory infection (ie, upper respiratory infection).
 As a result, they may complain of a productive or sometimes a nonproductive cough that differs from their baseline cough, rhinorrhea and nasal congestion, and fevers and chills, as well as the constitutional symptoms that frequently accompany systemic illness.
 Most such patients are chronically ill and often quite frail, so the key to determining the severity of the exacerbation is establishing their baseline health.
-To do this, it helps to ascertain their oxygen use, their current treatment regimen, ...
+To do this, it helps to ascertain their oxygen use, ...